Lean Tissue Losses on GLP-1 Medications

 Here’s the truth:

 These medications were originally created for people with type 2 diabetes.
 They reduce appetite, food obsession, and sometimes even alcohol cravings.
 They’re powerful, and for many people, they work.
-Weight loss is often significant—and yes, it usually comes back if the medication is stopped.
-That’s mostly due to a resurgence in hunger and perhaps psychological effects of no longer being medicated.
+Weight loss is often significant— and it usually comes back if the medication is stopped (80% report regain).
+I assume that’s due to a resurgence in hunger (which is the primary barrier to weight loss by the way) and perhaps psychological effects of no longer having the support of the medication.

 Fat Loss vs. Lean Mass: What Are We Actually Losing?